kubernetes/website/content/en/blog/_posts/2023-04-11-topology-spread-features.md

 revision label to Deployment and update it manually at each rolling upgrade (both the label on the podTemplate and the `labelSelector` in the `topologySpreadConstraints`).

-To solve this problem once and for all, and to make more accurate decisions in scheduling, we added a new named `matchLabelKeys` to `topologySpreadConstraints`. `matchLabelKeys` is a list of pod label keys to select the pods over which spreading will be calculated.
+To solve this problem with a simpler API, we added a new field named `matchLabelKeys` to `topologySpreadConstraints`. `matchLabelKeys` is a list of pod label keys to select the pods over which spreading will be calculated.
 The keys are used to lookup values from the labels of the Pod being scheduled, those key-value labels are ANDed with `labelSelector` to select the group of existing pods over which spreading will be calculated for the incoming pod.

 With `matchLabelKeys`, you don't need to update the `pod.spec` between different revisions.
-The controller/operator just needs to set different values to the same label key for different revisions.
+The controller or operator managing rollouts just needs to set different values to the same label key for different revisions.
 The scheduler will assume the values automatically based on `matchLabelKeys`.
 For example, if you are configuring a Deployment, you can use the label keyed with [pod-template-hash](https://kubernetes.io//docs/concepts/workloads/controllers/deployment/#pod-template-hash-label),